 Where Do We Get Protein From?

-While loading up on eggs, poultry, milk and fish are great sources of protein; there are some vegetables as well that are super rich sources of protein.
+While eggs, poultry, milk and fish are great sources of protein; there are some high protein vegetables too that you must take note of.

 We suggest some amazing protein-rich vegetables that you must definitely include in your daily diet.